 WELCOME TO STRIVE

-A development network initiative STRIVE encourages kids from marginalized backgrounds to participate in sports and learn positive life skills.
-It was founded in 2018 and now in its fifth year, the realm is furthered by Raemana Rashna Panda, a sports enthusiast and social responsibility aspirant.
+A development network initiative, STRIVE, encourages kids from marginalized backgrounds to participate in sports and learn positive life skills.
+Founded in 2018, the realm is furthered by Sibling Synergy Raisah Ila Panda – Founder, Strive and Raemana Rashna Panda – CEO, Strive, sports enthusiast and social responsibility aspirants.

 Read More Play Video